-^{1} Falling number values should exceed 220 seconds and may not be more than 15% lower than that of the quality standard.

-Kent Jones Colour is corrected to 76% extraction on the basis of 0.4 KJ units per 1% extraction.
-E.g. If a line has an extraction to the value of 77%, 0.4 KJ will be subtracted from the line's colour value.
-Should the line's extraction be 75%, 0.4 KJ will be added to the line's colour value.
+- 2 Falling number values should exceed 220 seconds and may not be more than 15% lower than that of the quality standard. - 3 In the case of Dry land Southern (Winter rainfall) areas, extraction % (EX) should be a minimum of 1.3% higher than that of SST 0117 (Resolution under point 8.
+New biological standard cultivar for Winter rainfall areas of the minutes of the Wheat Forum Cultivar and Technical Committee meeting held on 17 October 2022). - 4 Kent Jones Colour is corrected to 76% extraction on the basis of 0.4 KJ units per 1% extraction.
+E.g. If a sample has an extraction to the value of 77%, 0.4 KJ will be subtracted from the line's colour value.
+Should the sample's extraction be 75%, 0.4 KJ will be added to the sample's colour value. - 5 The Konica Minolta Spectrophotometer CM-5 (instrument settings for 10° observer and D65 illuminant) colour analysis has been included in the quality analyses since the 2013/2014 season.